AgrosupDijon-DSI/EntityGenerator/README.md

 EntityGenerator is only usable with commands lines.

 If your MPD has ManyToMany relations who own more than two relations, EntityGenerator will tell you what relations will not be created.

+Remember to check if the schema is correct with :
+`php app/console doctrine:schema:validate`

 [-> How it works in detail](src/doc/index.md)